joelhawksley/identity/components-2020/slides.md

 ^ PAUSE

-^ So to recap:

 ---

-# Testing
+# Solution

-^ Rails views are hard to test
+^ What might encapsulated views look like?

 ---